 - There will be a publication of your picture for a second DUI offense

 - Forfeiture of license tags if it is the second DUI offense in five years

 - An ignition interlock device must be installed on your vehicle or a vehicle you operate if it is a second offense in five years

 - you must be enrolled in a treatment program to get an ignition interlock permit (if you are even eligible) if it is a second offense in five years

 Third offense DUI in Atlanta, GA

 Georgia DUI law considers an Atlanta DUI third offense in ten years to be the last step before trying future convictions as felony crimes.
 A Georgia DUI third offense carries a mandatory 15-day jail sentence, with fines ranging from $1,000 to $5,000.
 Driver’s license revocation extends for five years (if there are three convictions within five years), and community service is required for 30 days.
-The name, address and photo of the offender is published in a local newspaper at his or her expense.
+The name, address, and photo of the offender are published in a local newspaper at his or her expense.

-Third offenders are declared to be habitual violators (if there are three dui convictions within five years).
+Third offenders are declared to be habitual violators (if there are three DUI convictions within five years).
 Their license plates are confiscated, mandatory clinical evaluation is required and the courts can require completion of a substance abuse treatment program, as well as installation of an ignition interlock device on their vehicles.

 Experienced legal representation can make a difference